 - Unsolicited emails, phone calls, or letters should be thoroughly investigated before you contact someone about their offer.
 If you can’t find any information on the company from independent sources or research – chances are it’s a fraud.

 Some common scams that can be perpetrated on the elderly are bogus magazine sales, healthcare or charity scams, or posing as a distressed relative in order to receive money.
 Just as it is important to know how to avoid fraud, it’s equally important to recognize when your loved one may be in trouble.
-If your elderly loved ones show any of these signs, it’s possible they are being targeted for fraud and need assistance.
+If your elderly loved one suddenly shows possible signs of being a victim of a fraud like a sudden reluctance to discuss financial matters or unusual or unexplained account withdrawals, wire transfers, or other financial changes, it’s possible they are being targeted for fraud and need assistance.